 When you catch your dog eating poop and then throwing up, it’s both gross and worrying.
-This behavior, known as coprophagia, can make dogs sick and often points to digestive issues, nutrient deficiencies, or even stress-related habits.
+This behavior, known as coprophagia, which means the behavior of dogs eating feces, can make dogs sick and often points to digestive issues, nutrient deficiencies, or even stress-related habits.

 While many dogs occasionally sample feces, vomiting afterward signals that something is off internally.